 Large arbour type reels are popular.
 These should be loaded with at least 150 metres of backing line.

-There is a tremendous choice of fly lines on the market.
+There is a tremendous, almost bewildering choice of fly lines on the market.
 The most common ones seen on the Dee are short belly speylines - around 55'; shooting heads of varying lengths and skagits for fishing deep with big flies.

-To keep things simple a floating line with a variety of tips and an intermediate line, also with tips, will cover most eventualities.
+To keep things simple a floating line with a variety of tips and an intermediate line will cover most eventualities.
 More experienced anglers will fine tune their set ups to their own specifications.

 If you have any queries about what to bring, please get in touch with me at firstname.lastname@example.org

 Tackle can be hired or purchased at the Orvis shop in Banchory, which has an extensive range of fishing equipment.
-Somers in Aberdeen is also an excellent tackle dealer.
-George Strachan's store in Aboyne has fishing rods, reels, lines and basic Ocean waders for beginners wanting to try out fishing as well as flies and ancillary equipment, such as nylon for visiting anglers needing to replenish their supplies.
+Somers in Aberdeen are also an excllent tackle dealer that serves the bottom river.
+George Strachans store in Aboyne has fishing rods, reels, lines and basic Ocean waders for beginners wanting to try out fishing as well as flies and ancillary equipment, such as nylon for visiting anglers needing to replenish their supplies.
+Anglers fishing the upper River Dee will be well looked after at Countrywear in Ballater.
+Norman has a wide range of fishing equipment available at competitive prices and a good knowledge of the upper river.
+Countrywear is always a good shop for anglers to visit when fishing the upper river.
+Kincardine O'Neil Post Office also has a selection of flies tied locally by Ballogie Ghillie Sean Stanton.

 In the early season flies dressed on 1 1/4"- 2 " inch tubes of different weights are popular.
 The Willie Gunn and Black and Yellow, are the most popular.
-Monkeys, Sunrays and Frances style flies such as the Franc N Snaelda are also early season favourites.
-As the water warms, the size of flies get smaller and these lightly dressed flies are fished close to the surface.
+Monkeys, Sunrays and Francis style flies such as the Franc N Snaelda are also early season favourites until the waters warms to over 6 degrees centigrade.
+Thereafter, the size of flies get smaller and lighter until the water reaches 10 degrees centigrade when small, lightly dressed flies that are fished close to the surface.
 A full page of flies for the Dee can be found here

 |Tackle shops/tackle hire|